isomerpages/ogp-healthtech-/_where-to-go/Vomiting/When to See a GP.md

 <p></p>
 <p>Vomiting is mild and still able to tolerate some feeds.</p>
 <p></p>
-<p>See a gynaecologist if you are known to be pregnant (Some Emergency Department
+<p>See a gynaecologist if you are known to be pregnant, you may potentially
-such as Sengkang Hospital and Changi General Hospital does not have an on-site Gynaecologist and you may need to be transferred to another hospital)</p>
+need a gynaecologist review.
+(Some Emergency Department such as Sengkang Hospital and Changi General Hospital does not have an on-site Gynaecologist and you may need to be transferred to another hospital)</p>